-All Geography assessments are eligible for extensions apart from the take home examinations in Term 3 and the online quizzes.
+All written Geography assessments are eligible for extensions apart from the take home examinations in Term 3 and the online quizzes.
+Non-written assessments are not eligible for extensions through the University extension system.

 7.5 Support and exam access arrangements for students requiring support